yotkes/RentPlace/README.md

 ## Main Features
 ### Registration and login
 - New user can sign up to the website by filling up all his personal details, add a photo and select fields of interests.
-- Existing user can login to hte system by entering email and password
+- Existing user can login to the system by entering email and password
 - User can reset his password
 ### Main Dashboard
 - Recommendations board with all the user's customized recommendations